 Prior to joining Stafford Rosenbaum, Jeff practiced in both D.C. and Chicago and served as a law clerk to the Honorable A. Raymond Randolph on the U.S. Court of Appeals for the D.C.
 Circuit.

-Jeff chairs the Madison Lawyer Chapter of the American Constitution Society for Law and Policy and serves as a member of the editorial board for the American Bar Association’s Appellate Practice Journal.
+Jeff serves as the founding President of the Madison Lawyer Chapter of the American Constitution Society for Law and Policy, on the editorial board for the American Bar Association’s Appellate Practice Journal, as a board member for the Western District of Wisconsin Bar Association, and on the board of directors for Madison’s Beth Israel Center.

 - Dorot Fellowship in Israel (2003-2004)